ZupIT/beagle-docs/content/en/android/customization/view-client.md

 ---

-# Introduction
+## What is it?

-Similar to the HttpClient, but more specific.
-While the HttpClient is responsible for managing every request (views, json data, images, etc), the ViewClient is only responsible for fetching views, i.e. server driven pages.
+The `View Client` is very similar to the HttpClient.
+While the HttpClient is responsible for handling requests (views, json data, images, etc), the ``ViewClient`` is only responsible for fetching views (Server Driven Views).

-The ViewClient interface has to functions `fetch` and `prefetch`.
+The ViewClient interface has to functions **`fetch`** and **`prefetch`**.

-The default implementation of `fetch` does two things:
+The **`fetch`** default implementation has 2 functionalities:

-1. search for a response data in a local cache, if exists, remove it from cache and return;
+1. It searches for a response data in a local cache, and if a cache exists, this function removes it from cache and return its contents;
-2. if there is no response data in cache, it calls HttpClient and make the request for the ResponseData.
+2. If there is no response data in cache, this function calls the `HttpClient` and make a request for a ResponseData.

-The default implementation of `prefech` does two things:
+The **`prefech`** default implementation has 2 functionalities:

-1. search for a response data in a local cache, and return it if exists;
+1. It searches for a response data in a local cache, and it returns this cache if it exists;
-2. if there is no response data in cache, it calls HttpClient and make the request for the ResponseData and store it in cache (memory).
+2. If there is no response data in cache, this function calls the `HttpClient` and make the request for a ResponseData and store it in cache (memory).

+{{% alert color="success" %}}
-Note that `fetch` just search for responses that may have been prefetched earlier, and `prefetch` just store responses.
-It does nothing other than this, and this might be enough for most applications.
-But some applications may need extra behavior when fetching views, and this is the place where it should be implemented.
+Please note that `fetch` just search for responses that may have been *prefetched* earlier, and `prefetch` just store responses.
+It just do this, and that is enough for most applications.
+But some other applications may need an extra behavior when fetching views, and this is when a customized ViewClient must be made.
+{{% /alert %}}

-# Creating a new ViewClient
+## Creating a new ViewClient

 A good example is caching.
-Let's say we want to locally store a response so when Beagle calls `viewClient.fetch` again, it returns the cached result instead of calling the HttpClient.
-To do this, we can create a new ViewClient class that implement ViewClient, has storage and is annotated with `@BeagleComponent` as follows:
+Let's say we want to locally store a view in a way that when Beagle calls `viewClient.fetch` again, it returns the cached result, instead of calling the HttpClient.

+To do this, we can create a ``**MyViewClient**`` class that implements ``ViewClient``, has a storage and is annotated with `@BeagleComponent` as follows:

 ```kotlin
 @BeagleComponent